Defence Command (Finland): Organisation

 Defence Command is subordinate to the Chief of Defence, commander of the Finnish Defence Forces.
 The Command is responsible for planning and executing joint operations of the Defence Forces as well as guiding and resourcing the three branches of the military, the Finnish National Defence University, and agencies under its control.
 It is led by the chief of staff, usually a lieutenant general, with four deputy chiefs of staff focusing on personnel, logistics and armaments, operations, and strategy, respectively.
-Lieutenant General Timo Kivinen started as chief of staff in June 2016.
+Lieutenant General Vesa Virtanen has been the chief of staff since 2022.
 As of 2015, 328 military and 186 civilian staff served at the Command.
+Compared to the personnel number of the Ministry of Defence, which is about 140, the Defence Command is a clearly larger organisation.
+The ministry is responsible only for political-strategic issues, like legislation and the economic framework of the Defence.
+Most military strategic and all operative planning, as well as operations, are part of the Defence Command portfolio, with the Chief of Defence only keeping the Defence Minister cognizant about command matters that are presented to the President for decision.
+This type of organisation is seen by the Defence Forces to keep the military command matters outside the political discussion.

 In addition to an executive office and an internal audit unit, Defence Command is divided into ten divisions (osasto, avdelningen) with a continental staff system: